Jun 2, 2013 0

 In Contempt (Jean-Luc Godard, 1963), we spot a marquee for Rossellini’s Journey to Italy (1954).
 Very subtle, Jean-Luc!

 Can you think of any other notable movie marquees in films?
-I’m especially interested in marquees that seem gratuitous—i.e. a marquee appears as part of the mise-en-scène for no particular reason.
+I’m especially interested in marquees that seem to fade into the background or appear as part of the mise-en-scène for no particular reason.

 Nov 30, 2012 0